An Anguilla Bucket List for Visitors

 … and a World-Class Dinner

-Quick rundown if I had to pick 5 dinner restaurants to visit during my time on island: Picante Restaurant for Mexican cuisine ($$), Straw Hat Restaurant for upscale Caribbean fare on the beach ($$$), Dolce Vita for beachfront Italian ($$$), Sandbar Restaurant for American-style tapas on the beach ($$), and Jacala for beachfront French fare ($$$$, though I honestly prefer their lunch).
+Quick rundown if I had to pick 5 dinner restaurants to visit during my time on island: Picante Restaurant for Mexican cuisine ($$), Ember Restaurant for wood-fired specialties ($$$), Straw Hat Restaurant for upscale Caribbean fare on the beach ($$$), Blanchard’s for beachfront small plates with a Mediterranean twist ($$$), and Jacala for beachfront French fare ($$$$, though I honestly prefer their lunch).

 Check out a Hidden Beach